 The Financial Significance of Juneteenth

-As we celebrate the freedom of Black Americans, we're also reflecting on the financial inequities and barriers to wealth faced by Black people throughout the nation's history.
+As we celebrate the freedom of Black Americans, we're also reflecting on the financial barriers to wealth faced by Black people throughout U.S. history, and what Juneteenth means to two Black BECU employees.

 But those freedoms didn't begin to apply to Black people for many years after the nation was founded, and oppressive systems and structures exist to this day.

-With the BECU blog's focus on financial health, we thought Juneteenth was a good time to reflect on some of the significant historical events that created long-lasting barriers to Black financial health and wealth.
+With BECU's focus on financial health, Juneteenth is a good time to celebrate Black Americans' freedom while reflecting on some of the significant historical events that created long-lasting barriers to Black financial health and wealth.

-The enslavement of Black people is often thought to have started in 1619, when a privateer brought 20 captive Africans to the British colony of Jamestown, Virginia.
-Historical records, however, suggest Africans were captured and enslaved in the Americas as early as the 1400s, and brought to the part of North America that would become the United States as early as 1526.
+Historical records suggest Africans were captured, enslaved and brought to the part of North America that would become the United States as early as 1526.

 For more than 400 years, the U.S. economy and white Americans' wealth — in some cases, enormous wealth — were built with the unpaid labor of the Black people they enslaved.

 The Emancipation Proclamation, signed in 1863 during the American Civil War, ordered the release of enslaved people in the Confederate South.
-But the timeline and path were slow and brutal for the four million enslaved people to whom freedom was promised.
+But the timeline and path were slow and brutal for the 4 million people to whom freedom was promised.

-Not all enslavers followed the new proclamation.
 It wouldn't be until June 19, 1865, two and half years after the proclamation was issued, when Union troops arrived in Galveston, Texas, to take control of the state and finally announce the freedom of enslaved people.
-We celebrate that day as Juneteenth.
+That day is celebrated as Juneteenth.

 Both houses of Congress passed the 13th Amendment to the U.S. Constitution in 1865, officially abolishing slavery.